RedMser/godot-embed-external-editor/README.md

   - in Godot's editor settings, "Single-window mode" is **disabled** (otherwise dialogs will not appear in front of the code editor).
   - in Godot's editor settings, external code editor is enabled and correctly set up (double-clicking a script file in Godot's file explorer should open your editor of choice).
   - you follow [the setup instructions](#per-editor-setup) for the editor of your choice.
-- [Download the latest build artifact](https://nightly.link/RedMser/godot-embed-external-editor/workflows/build/master/godot-embed-external-editor_master.zip) or build from source.
+- [Download and extract the latest build artifact](https://nightly.link/RedMser/godot-embed-external-editor/workflows/build/master/godot-embed-external-editor_master.zip) or compile from source.
-- Copy the `addons` folder into your project folder.
+- Copy the `addons` folder into your game project folder.
-- Restart the Godot editor (gdextensions are not live reloaded).
+- If Godot was running, be sure to select "Project -> Reload Current Project" or restart the editor (gdextensions are not live reloaded).
 - Enable the plug-in in the project settings.
-- Open your code editor by double-clicking a file in Godot's explorer (unrelated code editors will NOT be embedded by this addon).
+- Open your code editor by double-clicking a script file in Godot's explorer (unrelated code editors will NOT be embedded by this addon) - it should disappear shortly after launching.
 - Switch to the Script tab and enjoy!

 ## Per-Editor Setup

 ### Visual Studio Code

+Following settings changes can either be done in the user settings (Ctrl+Comma), or for each workspace folder:

-- In the settings, set `window.titleBarStyle` to `native`.
+- Set `window.titleBarStyle` to `native`.
 Otherwise the titlebar can not be hidden and the editor window will be resizable independently from its container.
+- Ensure that the settings `window.title` and `window.titleSeparator` use their default values.
+Follow these instructions if you have modified them:
-- Unless you modified it manually, the `window.title` setting contains both the string `Visual Studio Code` and the name of the currently open folder `${rootName}`.
+  - The `window.title` setting must contain both the string `Visual Studio Code` and the name of the currently open folder `${rootName}`.
 This is needed in order for the addon to detect whether the instance has the project opened.
+  - Similarly, the `window.titleSeparator` needs leading and trailing whitespace to work correctly.

 # Limitations